baanty/incident-reporting/README.md

 ## This is the name of the file which can be downloaded from the REST API.
 user.download.file.name=output.cvs

+## Header of the Output CSV file.
-## This is the header of the output CSV file.
-The COlumn headers may be changed.
-But
-## The position should not be changed.
-input.file.header=Asset Name;Start Date;End Time ;Severity
+This is the header of the output CSV file.
+The Column headers may be changed.
+But The position should not be changed. input.file.header=Asset Name;Start Date;End Time ;Severity

-## This is the heart of the job configuration.
+## job configuration.
 It is a
-## CRON expression.
-The cron.expression.csv.load.job property stands for the configuration
-## of the input CSV parsing.
-And the cron.expression.report.generator.job property configures the
-## schedule of the exported csv file.
+It is a CRON expression.
+The cron.expression.csv.load.job property stands for the configuration of the input CSV parsing.
+And the cron.expression.report.generator.job property configures the schedule of the exported csv file.

 cron.expression.csv.load.job=0 0 20 * * ?
 cron.expression.report.generator.job=0 0 20 * * ?